jarmarj/CompilerInPython/README.md

 # CompilerInPython
-Lexer and syntax analyzer for specific grammar given.
+Lexer and syntax analyzer for specific given grammar.